Chart Color Schemes

 Bruce is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bruce has a high cultural diversity, with 34.9% of its population speaking a language other than English at home and 40.0% born overseas.
-Christianity is the main religion in Bruce, making up 34.8% of people.
-Hinduism is overrepresented in Bruce at 7.9%, compared to the Australian Capital Territory average of 4.8%.
+Bruce has a high level of cultural diversity, with 34.9% of its population speaking a language other than English at home and 40.0% born overseas.
+Christianity is the main religion in Bruce, comprising 34.8% of people.
+Hinduism is overrepresented in Bruce compared to the Australian Capital Territory, making up 7.9% of the population versus 4.8%.

 Frequently Asked Questions - Diversity